Installation Guide#

 Step 2: Install the quark wheel package by running the following command:

-pip install [quark wheel package].whl
+pip install amd_quark*.whl

 Installation Verification#